 FOOD LABELS EXPOSED Modern food companies use a bewildering range of terms and claims on their packaging labels to promote food and attract buyers to their products.
 Common examples include locally grown, humanely raised, natural, free range, or sustainably farmed.
 But what exactly do all these terms and claims really mean-and how can you know they're even true?
 The problem is that while some of these terms and claims have legal definitions controlled by government regulation, most are completely unregulated and can easily lead to misunderstandings-or misuse.
 What's more, most of the regulated label claims aren't even properly regulated or controlled.
 The reality is it's hard to know which food label claims you can trust-and which you should avoid.
 Food Labels Exposed was developed to help you navigate and decipher today's food labels and restaurant menus, providing clear and factual definitions for over 100 of the most common claims and terms used for the production, marketing and labeling of meat, dairy, eggs and other farmed products.
-Also available as a free smartphone app, this guide will help you find out what's really going on behind the food label, allowing you to make informed food purchases.
+This guide will help you find out what's really going on behind the label, so you can make informed choices.
 BEHIND THE LABEL When it comes to food choices, one of the biggest challenges is knowing which food labels you can trust.
 The label example on the right includes some of the most common terms and claims you will find on food animal product labels: fresh, natural, humanely raised, cage free, fed a vegetarian diet, no hormones added, no antibiotics added and no animal by-products.
 They all sound positive.
 But what do these terms and claims really mean?
 We think you'll be surprised by the truth ...
 Fresh Legally, the fresh label term (see page 16) simply means the internal temperature of a meat product must never go below 26°F. Nothing more, nothing less.
 Natural/All natural